mbaze/bzpack/README.md

 * Offset increment (1..256 instead of 1..255).

-### ZX2
+### BX2

-ZX2, as the name suggests, is a format heavily based on Einar Saukas' [ZX2](https://github.com/einar-saukas/ZX2), with minor modifications to align it with other Bzpack formats.
-Since ZX2 disallows consecutive literals, this implicit constraint enables a 1-bit flag to distinguish between a regular match and a 'repeat match' that reuses the most recent offset.
+BX2 is a slight modification of Einar Saukas' [ZX2](https://github.com/einar-saukas/ZX2) that allows for a more efficient decoder.
+The format disallows consecutive literals and this implicit constraint frees up one bit of information, allowing a distinction between a regular match and a 'repeat match' that reuses the most recent offset.
 Blocks are encoded as follows:

-* `1`, `E1` – Copy the next `E1` bytes to the output (the flag is omitted for the first literal).
+* `E1`, `1` – Copy the next `E1` bytes to the output.
-* `0`, `E1`, `ffffffff` – Copy `E1 + 1` bytes from an offset of `ffffffff`, relative to the current output position
+* `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from an offset of `ffffffff`, relative to the current output position.
-(255 indicates the end of stream).
+An offset of 0 indicates the end of the stream.
-* `1`, `E1` – If following a literal, copy `E1` bytes from the most recent offset.
+* `E1`, `1` – If following a literal, copy `E1` bytes from the most recent offset.

-The format uses an experimental exhaustive parser that, in theory, achieves a globally optimal encoding cost.
-However, compression may take even several minutes when the block size approaches or exceeds 8 kilobytes.
+The format employs an experimental exhaustive parser that, in theory, achieves a globally optimal encoding.
+However, compression may take even several minutes for blocks of 8 KiB or higher.

 ### UE2